- What is an Independent School?

 Our younger students interact with the middle school students through a “buddy” program, where they are matched with an older buddy who becomes a mentor or role model.
 The younger students develop an ongoing relationship with their older “buddies,” and the older students enjoy their leadership roles as they work with the younger students.

 Families are encouraged to submit application materials for the following school year beginning in October of the current year.
 In order for applications to be considered during the first round of admission committee review and notified by February 1st, candidates should submit their materials by January 15th.
-Candidates will be considered after this deadline if space is still available and admission will be on a rolling basis.
+After this deadline, admission will be on a rolling basis and all are still encouraged to apply.

 The sub-tests indicate a student’s grasp of basic concepts dealing with quantity, numbers and abstractions.
 Performance sub-tests reveal strengths and weaknesses in terms of fine motor control, eye-hand coordination, visual planning skills, and spatial orientation.
 Performance sub-tests also measure a child’s ability to visually scan and attend to details.